antoanetad78/ticket-app/readme.md

 # ticket-app

-# Disclaimer: This API was build as part of a homework.
+# Disclaimer: This API was built as part of a homework.
 The rest of the homework is kept in the corresponding private repository and won't be made public.

 This is a simple API for an app, that provides endpoints for creating and viewing events, tickets and comments on the tickets.